ldm-code/listaContatos/README.md

 ---

 ## Observacao:
--a senha usada aqui nao e a senha real do meu banco,por questoes obvias de seguranca,para executar o arquivo, altere a variavel 'sua_senha_do_banco' para a senha do seu banco ao executar a aplicacao
+- a senha usada aqui nao e a senha real do meu banco,por questoes obvias de seguranca,para executar o arquivo, altere a variavel 'sua_senha_do_banco' para a senha do seu banco ao executar a aplicacao